martinandersson/nomagichttp/docs/BUILD.md

 ## Test Util

 Is a collection of utils for test source sets.
-This project also pulls in transitively dependencies common for all test source sets, but limits the visibility of `alpha.nomagichttp.testutil.functional` to core's medium and large tests.
+This project also pulls in transitive dependencies common for all test source sets, but limits the visibility of `alpha.nomagichttp.testutil.functional` to core's medium and large tests.